-For media owners, this huge growth in both ad expenditure and digital inventory makes it more important than ever to make sure that their systems for booking ads, keeping track of clients and processing orders are market leading.
+For media owners, ad management systems have become a priority because of huge growth in ad expenditure and digital inventory.
+They need to make sure that systems for booking ads, keeping track of clients and processing orders are market leading.

 With the expansion in the channels and platforms consumers use to access content, the ad management challenge grows each year.
-It will be fascinating to see how this year’s sporting and political events are consumed by the public.
-We’ll all choose our own mix of social media, websites, TV, mobile and traditional newspapers and magazines to consume the news and content we want.
-Meanwhile, brands will advertise through all of these channels as they seek to strike a chord with audiences and gain traction for their messages.
+We choose our own mix of social media, websites, TV, newspapers and magazines to consume the content we want.
+Meanwhile, brands advertise through all of these channels, as they seek to strike a chord with audiences.

 This is a world of choice for consumers and offers brands great possibilities for creating truly engaging ad campaigns.
-But make no mistake about it, the proliferation of channels puts pressure on media owners to manage their ad sales in a coherent and effective fashion.
+But make no mistake about it, the proliferation of channels puts pressure on media owners.
+They need to manage their ad sales in a coherent and effective fashion.

-Newspaper publishers are running hugely successful websites and social media feeds alongside their print editions, yet their ad management systems often hark back to the days of print-only.
+Newspaper publishers are running hugely successful websites and social media feeds alongside their print editions.
+But their ad management systems often hark back to the days of print-only.
 Many publishers have been busy acquiring websites, digital content and print titles over the past few years.
-This has left some with a mixture of different systems for managing their advertising workflow, which can be confusing, inefficient and costly.
+This has left some with a mixture of different systems for managing their advertising workflow.
+That can be confusing, inefficient and costly.

-Publishers need ad management systems that allow them to book and process ads whether they are in print editions or online.
+Publishers need ad management systems that allow them to book and process ads, whether they are in print or online.
 Their systems need to be adaptable to the new channels that arise with the march of technology.

-This is why publishers are looking to replace their old systems for managing advertising with one of the new breed of cloud-based solutions.
+This is why publishers are looking to replace their old ad management systems with new breed of cloud-based solutions.

 So what issues do they need to consider as they update their systems?
 Here are five key questions for publishers about their ad management systems.
 We offer some answers to guide them as they decide how to move ahead.

 1. Does your current ad sales management platform manage digital?